 Here is a list of my 12 favorite movement activities and songs for kids to stay fit.

 Have you also found any activities that you could share?
-Please feel free to add to my list, or ask your questions or concerns in our FORUM section.
+Please feel free to add to my list, or ask your questions or concerns below.
 I would be happy to help you!

 “Some of my 12 favorite movement activities for kids to stay fit!”

-1. HIDE AND SEEK Who doesn’t love a good game of hide and seek?
+Who doesn’t love a good game of hide and seek?
 It’s an old classic that I enjoyed doing as a kid.
-My husband and I have re-named it “time-out and seek”.
+My husband and I have renamed it “time-out and seek”.
 The kids hide and we go on a 5-10 minute break (our little secret).
 Here is how it’s played:

 - Form two teams.
 The ones who are going to be hiding and the ones who will be seeking.